bosborne/BioPythonUtils/README.md

 If you don't have Package Control see https://sublime.wbond.net.

+[BioPython](http://biopython.org) 1.68 is bundled with this package, minus the Tests and documentation, you do not need to install it.

 ### Configure with your email address, and [BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi) defaults

 ~~~~
 {
     "email_for_eutils": "bio@bioteam.net",
+    "entrez_retmax": 1000,
     "remote_blast_app": "blastp",
     "remote_blast_db": "nr",
     "remote_blast_format": "Text"